emh-Jo-Shinner/email-verify-api-docs/docs/data-dictionary.rst

 	The domain (i.e. the bit after the '@' character) defined in the email address does not exist, according to :term:`DNS` records.

 	A domain that does not exist cannot have email boxes.
-A domain that does not exist cannot have email boxes.

 :DomainIsWellKnownDea:
 	The domain is a well known Disposable Email Address :term:`DEA`.